abdelaziz-mahdy/backend-benchmark/README.md

 ## Benchmark Results

-To add the C# .NET backend benchmark graph to your table, you would update the table by adding a new row for the C# .NET backend.
-Here's how the updated table would look:

 | Attribute            | Django Async Backend                                                                 | Django Sync Backend                                                                | Dart Serverpod Backend                                                              | Express Bun Backend                                                                 | Express Node Backend                                                                | C# .NET Backend                                                                     |
 |----------------------|--------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|